Senate of the Czech Republic: Controversy

+Supporters of the Senate argue that it provides protection against majority government coming to power in a "wave of populism".

+Political scientist Jiří Pehe believes the abolition of the Senate to be "very unlikely", because the members "would have to agree to its own abolition and it would have to be done with a constitutional majority".

 History

 The Senate was established in constitutional law of the Czech National Council (ČNR) No. 1/1993 on 16 December 1992.
 The immediate reason for its creation was a need to find a place for members of the Federal Assembly, dissolved together with Czechoslovakia.
 Other reasons given were the positioning of the Senate as a safety device ("pojistka") correcting laws endorsed by lower chamber and as a power balancing tool against the dominance of a single party, especially regarding constitution and electoral law.

 Due to opposition by the Civic Democratic Alliance (who had members in the Czech National Council, which became the Chamber of Deputies under the new Constitution, but not in the Federal Assembly) and those politicians fearing dilution of power the Senate was not set up.
 The first elections were held in 1996, with voter turnout around 35% (much lower than turnout for the lower chamber).
 Further elections were held in accordance with the Constitution every two years after that.

-The Senate has received criticism for being essentially powerless and unnecessary for a country of the size of the Czech Republic.
-However, the likely most prominent critic of Czech Senate, former prime minister Andrej Babiš, has expressed his plan to change the electoral into Chamber of Deputies into First-past-the-post voting, something that cannot be done without consent of the Senate, plus the Czech Constitution prohibits such system for lower chamber.

-Latest election results

-Results of the 2022 Czech Senate election.